LongChampion/HaoTuHip/MYLOG/fastbin_dup_into_stack.md

     void *STACK = malloc(100);
 }
 ```
 The ideal is simple: we use *double free* to duplicate chunk `a`, then call `malloc` to receive it again.
-When we modify content of `one`, we also modify the content of `three` (although which haven't allocated yet).
+When we modify content of `one`, we also modify content of `three` (although which haven't allocated yet).
 The stage of fastbin before *hijacking* is:
 > HEAD -> a -> TAIL

 After *hijacking*: